-But, unfortunately, an official Linux client is yet to see the light of the day, if ever.
+Since its debut in 2012, we’ve seen official Google Drive clients for Windows, OS X, Android, and iOS.
+But unfortunately, an official Linux client is yet to see the light of the day, if ever.
 This deliberate and continual ignore by Google has prompted Linux users to question if Google hates desktop Linux?

-The list here is no particular order.
+The list here is in no particular order.
 I have just listed a few Google Drive desktop clients for Linux along with some other hacks.

-The only downside is that Insync is not free.
-Insync provides a 15 day free trial period.
-After that, it’ll cost you about $29 one-time payment for a single account and for multiple accounts, Insync has per-year pricing plans.
+The only downside is that Insync is neither free nor open-source.
+Insync provides a 15-day free trial period.
+Thereafter, it’ll cost you about $29 one-time payment for a single account and more for multiple accounts, Insync has per-year pricing plans.

 Rclone is actually more than just a Google Drive client.
-It is a command-line program to sync files and directories to and from various cloud storage services, including Google Drive, Dropbox, Amazon S3, OneDrive etc. The installation and usage documentation can be found on their official website.
+It is a command-line program to sync files and directories to and from various cloud storage services, including Google Drive, Dropbox, Amazon S3, OneDrive, etc. The installation and usage documentation can be found on their official website.
 For configuring Google Drive with Rclone, read this.

 It’s completely free and open source.
 You can find the source code in the GitHub repository of Rclone.
 If you are comfortable working with the command-line interface, you can pick this one.

 If you add your Google Account in GNOME Online Accounts, Nautilus will automatically have Google Drive added to its sidebar as a remote filesystem.
 It’s not actually a desktop client.
-But you can do some cool things like drag & drop file uploading, opening Google Drive files directly from Nautilus, copying files from Google Drive to your local filesystem etc.
+But you can do some cool things like drag & drop file uploading, opening Google Drive files directly from Nautilus, copying files from Google Drive to your local filesystem, etc.

-It’s totally disappointing that Google hasn’t yet come forward with an official Google Drive client for Linux despite the growing popularity of Linux.
+It’s totally disappointing that Google hasn’t yet come forward with an official Google Drive client for Linux, despite the growing popularity of Linux.
 Until it does, these alternatives are all we have.

 Which one of these is your favorite?
 Do you have any other suggestions to use Google Drive in Ubuntu or any other Linux?
 Are you facing trouble using any of these methods?
-Whatever the reason is, you’re always welcomed to use our comment section.
+Whatever the reason is, you’re always welcome to use our comment section.